paucablop/chemotools/docs/variable_selection.md

 - [Range cut](#range-cut)
 - [SelectFeatures](#range-cut-by-wavenumber)

+{: .note }
+> The variable selection algorithms implemented in ```chemotools``` allow you to select a subset of variables/features from the spectra.
+They are not designed to find the most relevant variables/features for a given task.

 ## __Range cut__
 Range cut by index is a preprocessing technique in spectroscopy that selects all the variables in the spectra given a range of either two indices or two wavenumbers.